 Up to a year after surgery you may notice the length of your penis has shortened.
 It is not clear what causes this shortening.
 Some treatments for erectile dysfunction that encourage blood flow into your penis, such as tablets or a vacuum pump, may help to prevent it.

 It often helps to talk to another man who might have gone through a similar experience of prostate cancer.
-The Irish Cancer Society has a one-to-one support programme: Survivors Supporting Survivors.
-All of our survivors supporting survivors volunteers have been carefully selected and trained to give support, practical information and reassurance when you need it most.
+The Irish Cancer Society has a one-to-one support programme: Survivor Support.
+All of our Survivor Support volunteers have been carefully selected and trained to give support, practical information and reassurance when you need it most.

-If you would like to speak to a volunteer survivor who has had prostate cancer, call the Cancer Nurseline Freephone on 1800 200 700 and we can put you in contact with a volunteer.
+If you would like to speak to a volunteer who has had prostate cancer, call our Cancer Nurseline Freephone on 1800 200 700 and we can put you in contact with a volunteer.

 If you have had lymph nodes (glands) removed from your pelvis during surgery there may be a small risk in the future of developing lymphoedema.

 This is a type of swelling that might happen in one or both legs, the tummy or around the genital area.
 The lymph nodes (glands) are part of the lymphatic system.
 The lymphatic system is a transport system that transports fluid called lymph.
 The lymph nodes act as a filter system and work by helping to remove waste substances that enter our bodies.
 If lymph nodes are removed during surgery the filtering mechanism may not work as well and a backlog of fluid called lymph can build up in the tissues under the skin and cause swelling.

 Lymphoedema can occur straight after surgery or it can develop later, sometimes many years after treatment.

 If you would like further information and advice about lymphoedema you can download our factsheet: Reducing your Risk of Lymphoedema.